 Burgeoning national and global population growth will continue to exert demands for clean water, clean air, and environmentally sound disposal of waste materials.
 These demands will require the comprehensive knowledge and skills of environmental engineers to plan, design, and operate systems to achieve these goals efficiently and economically.
 The engineers’ role is vital in helping to both detect and identify the potential environmental problems, to implement procedures to correct these potential and existing problems, and to work to improve the quality of life in the 21st century.

-The traditional route to the practice of Environmental Engineering has been by first obtaining a Bachelor of Science degree in Civil Engineering (B.S.C.E.), or one of the environmental sciences, followed by a Master of Science degree in Civil Engineering (M.S.C.E.) with an emphasis on courses in the Environmental Engineering area.
-The MS degree often includes a research component resulting in a master’s thesis.
-The consulting firms that hire Environmental Engineers have traditionally looked upon the master’s degree as an entry requirement.
-With this requirement in mind, a 5- year curriculum was designed to provide a highly competitive professional Masters in Environmental Engineering degree (M.Env.E.).
-The M.Env.E. allows a more concentrated preparation in environmental science topics pertinent to the practice of Environmental Engineering and emphasizes the design of facilities and practices to rectify environmental problems.
-This degree program differs from the traditional approach since a B.S.C.E. provides graduates with a broad based background across several of the subdisciplines of Civil Engineering and does not allow for specialization within the discipline.
-For example, at Texas Tech University, B.S.C.E. graduates receive course work in structural, geotechnical, transportation, water resources, and Environmental Engineering.
-The M.Env.E. program and the BS/M.S.C.E. (with environmental emphasis) programs essentially require the same number of credit hours and require many of the same courses.
-However, the BS/M.S.C.E. option typically requires six academic years because of its research component.
+The traditional route to the practice of environmental engineering has been by first obtaining a Bachelor of Science in Civil Engineering (B.S.C.E.), or one of the environmental sciences, followed by a Master of Science in Civil Engineering (M.S.C.E.) with an emphasis on courses in the environmental engineering area.
+The M.S. degree often includes a research component resulting in a master’s thesis.
+The consulting firms that hire environmental engineers have traditionally looked upon the master’s degree as an entry requirement.
+With this requirement in mind, a five-year curriculum was designed to provide a highly competitive professional Master of Environmental Engineering degree (M.Env.E.).
+The M.Env.E. allows a more concentrated preparation in environmental science topics pertinent to the practice of environmental engineering and emphasizes the design of facilities and practices to rectify environmental problems.
+This degree program differs from the traditional approach since a B.S.C.E. provides graduates with a broad based background across several of the subdisciplines of civil engineering and does not allow for specialization within the discipline.
+For example, at Texas Tech University, B.S.C.E. graduates receive course work in structural, geotechnical, transportation, water resources, and environmental engineering.
+The M.Env.E. program and the B.S./M.S.C.E. (with environmental emphasis) programs essentially require the same number of credit hours and require many of the same courses.
+However, the B.S./M.S.C.E. option typically requires six academic years because of its research component.

 M.Env.E.
 Degree at Texas Tech

-The M.Env.E. program at Texas Tech University is a unique program in the United States in which students can directly earn an ABET-accredited Master of Engineering degree in Environmental Engineering.
-The M.Env.E. degree consists of successful completion of a 5-year “freshman-to-master’s degree” program administered by the Department of Civil & Environmental Engineering at Texas Tech University.
-The program has been ABET-accredited at the advanced level, which qualifies the program graduates for reciprocal professional accreditation in Europe, Australia, and many foreign countries, and also qualifies them to pursue their Professional Engineering License in Environmental Engineering.
+The M.Env.E. program at Texas Tech University is a unique program in the United States in which students can directly earn an ABET-accredited Master of Environmental Engineering.
+The M.Env.E. degree consists of successful completion of a 5-year “freshman-to-master’s degree” program administered by the Department of Civil, Environmental, and Construction Engineering at Texas Tech University.
+The program has been ABET-accredited at the advanced level, which qualifies the program graduates for reciprocal professional accreditation in Europe, Australia, and many foreign countries, and also qualifies them to pursue their professional engineering license in environmental engineering.
 The M.Env.E. program is referred to as a professional degree program because the program stresses engineering practice rather than research.
 Students in the program have numerous opportunities for internships, summer jobs, and participation in research activities while in the program.
 Those graduates who choose to pursue the Professional Engineer license are doing so according to the testing and experience requirements of their states’ professional engineering boards.

 The master of environmental engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org